bonitasoft/bonita-doc/md/logging.md

-# Logs
+# Logging in Bonita components

-This page contains information about logging in Bonita.
+Learn how to view and configure logging of Bonita components.

 ## How components produce log messages